Safori/CV_LiXinming.github.io/_posts/2026-06-17-vlsi-2026-presentation.md

 In June 2026, I attended the IEEE Symposium on VLSI Technology and Circuits in Hawaii.
 This was my first time attending an academic conference, and it was also my first time giving a formal conference presentation.

 For me, this experience was exciting, nervous, and unforgettable.
-VLSI is one of the top conferences in the field of microelectronics, so having the opportunity to present my work there was an important milestone in my Ph.D. journey.
+VLSI is one of the top conferences in the field of microelectronics, and my presentation is in the same session with **IBM, Intel and Samsung**.
+So, having the opportunity to present my work there was an important milestone in my Ph.D. journey.

 ## My Presentation